S-Project-Jin-Han/Q-On/.github/code_rabbit_rule.md

 - [ ] Feature folders follow `features/[feature-name]/` structure?
 - [ ] Common components are located in `shared/components/`?
+- [ ] API routes are in `src/app/api/` directory?
+- [ ] Pages are in `src/app/` directory following App Router structure?
-- [ ] API files are in correct locations?
+- [ ] Client-side API files are in correct feature directories?

 ---